Richard A. Lutz: April 1991 eruption

 In April 1991, Lutz joined a number of geological colleagues on an oceanographic expedition to explore an undersea eruption along the East Pacific Rise.
 They used the deep-submergence vehicle Alvin to dive to the depth of a mile and a half, or 2500 meters into the caldera of the actively erupting volcanic ridge, the first time such an expedition had been attempted.

 Lutz has since returned to the caldera at what are approximately annual expeditions to document the significant biological and geological changes at the site.
-He has also served as chief scientist on numerous oceanographic cruises.
+He has also w as chief scientist on numerous oceanographic cruises.

 Volcanoes of the Deep Sea

-Lutz served as Principal Investigator and Science Director of the 2005 IMAX film Volcanoes of the Deep Sea, which was funded by the National Science Foundation and co-produced by Rutgers University.
+Lutz was Principal Investigator and Science Director of the 2005 IMAX film Volcanoes of the Deep Sea, which was funded by the National Science Foundation and co-produced by Rutgers University.
 The film included footage, research, and stories from the deep-sea Alvin expeditions of Lutz and his colleagues.
 The film received the award for "best IMAX film of the Year" at the Paris Film Festival, and in 2005 Lutz received the Scientific Literacy Achievement Award from the New Jersey Association for Biomedical Research for his contributions to the film.